 Founded as The French Culinary Institute, ICC has been a leader in culinary education since 1984.
 We’ve trained thousands of professionals—who work in every facet of the industry—for career success.
 Our flagship in New York City’s Soho, a food mecca, is home to accomplished instructors who can take your group to the next level.

-That’s why companies such as Whole Foods, St. Luke’s Hospital and Ireland’s Board of Tourism turn to us when they need custom training for their employees.
+That’s why major tourism boards and national markets turn to us when they need custom training for their employees.

 Taught to the same exacting standards as our career programs, classes can be scheduled for day, evening or weekend sessions and accommodate any skill level.
 You can work with our Education Department on crafting a specific program or let them custom build an itinerary for you from the list below.